 - Ask people to include a description of who is in the photo and its significance;

 - Set a deadline and decide on a judging panel if you are holding a competition;

 - Decide on the winner and notify before the event if necessary.

 Decide on the practical display methods

-- Find a display venue (within a museum, gallery, café or within the park if you have a community space or cafe or perhaps outside within the park);
+- Find a display venue (within a nearby museum, gallery, café or within the park if you have a community space or cafe or perhaps outside within the park itself);

-- If display will be outside, you will need to organize a tent or gazebo for the display or print the images on weatherproof materials;
+- If the display will be outside, you will need to organize a tent or gazebo for the display or print the images on weatherproof materials;

 - Obtain display boards, mounting materials and lamination material if necessary.